-Food waste is a global issue and is becoming a sticking point for many.
 A significant portion of the food we grow is wasted.
 Whether that is at the point of production or after it has reached the consumer, whatever it might be, food is being wasted.
 So, is now the time to find out how to raise awareness for food waste?

-It has been estimated that 32% of food produced in the world goes to waste3.
+Food waste is a global issue and is becoming a sticking point for many.
+It has been estimated that 32% of food produced worldwide goes to waste3.
 While many significant changes have been made and initiatives introduced, it is still a problem that is rife throughout the world.
 We need to work together and adopt an approach that can help to take action on food waste.

 So, let's look at how to raise awareness for food waste.